Area Bonus in Pokémon Sleep

 The area bonus cap

-Your account's area bonus cap also progresses as you register more sleep styles.
-The more styles in your dex, the higher the cap can go.
 In practice, most players will never hit the cap in their early game because it rises naturally as they play.

 Here's where it gets important: if you're less than 5% away from the cap when your weekly bonus is applied, you don't get the full 5%—and the leftover is lost.
 It does not spill to another area.